Saudi Arabia wants to build a $500 billion mega-city spanning 3 countries

 Related: Women driving could rev up Saudi economy

 "NEOM is a fantastic opportunity," Son said on Tuesday.
-"In the beginning i didn't understand, but when I visited the location, i said 'Wow.' "
+"In the beginning, I didn't understand.
+But when I visited the location, I said 'Wow.' "

 Son said his Softbank Vision Fund, which counts Saudi Arabia as its biggest investor, would put money toward the new project.